Corey Seager Player Props: Rangers vs. Guardians

-Corey Seager is available when the Texas Rangers battle Aaron Civale and the Cleveland Guardians at Globe Life Field Friday at 8:05 PM ET.
+Saturday, Corey Seager and the Texas Rangers face the Cleveland Guardians and Gavin Williams, with the first pitch at 4:05 PM ET.

 In his most recent action (on July 9 against the Nationals) he went 1-for-4.